 How To Clean a TV Screen

-1. Mix an equal portion of white vinegar and distilled water into a bowl.
+1. Mix equal parts white vinegar and distilled water in a bowl.

 How To Clean a TV Screen

-Things to avoid when cleaning a tv screen
+What to avoid when cleaning a TV screen